We wish to pay respect to all Indigenous people of Australia, both past & present, and further

 Students will create a digital loop-based composition by using existing Soundtrap loops and importing

-Create a two-minute composition using Soundtrap.
+Create a two-minute composition project using Soundtrap.
 You must include the following:

 - A minimum of 5 different loops available on Soundtrap.